Piaggio P.180 Avanti: Development

 The Avanti is marketed as being faster than other turboprops and many midsized jets, with cost efficiency as much as 40 percent better than market-competing jets, as a result of less drag and a lower fuel burn rate.
 Powered by the same Pratt & Whitney Canada PT6A-66 engines as the Beech Super King Air 200, the Avanti II is 100 kn faster than that model.
 Flying magazine judged the Avanti to be the "Fastest Civilian Turboprop Twin" in 2014, saying "Avanti's speed is pretty much on par with Cessna's M2, while providing more space and a lower operating cost."

 First flown in 2013, the P.1HH UAV prototype crashed off Sicily in May 2016 after 100 hours of flight tests; a second prototype flew in July 2017 before two others joined.
 The first Avanti EVO manufactured at the new $150 million factory at Albenga Airport was delivered in 2016, one year after moving production from its previous Genoa Cristoforo Colombo Airport plant.

 On 22 November 2018, Piaggio Aerospace entered receivership after declaring itself insolvent as its restructuring plan failed.
 After the 2008 financial crisis, a key US fractional customer went bankrupt and P.180 Evo sales dropped from a 2008 peak of 30 deliveries to just three in 2018.
 By November 2018, no P.1HHs were delivered to the UAE and the Italian Ministry of Defence €766 million support for the P.2HH program was frozen as populist coalition partner Five Star Movement prioritized social programmes over defence spending.

 On 21 June 2019, the Italian government committed to € million in orders to make the business more attractive to a potential buyer: €260 million from the defence ministry for nine new Avanti Evos, plus an upgrade of 19 earlier aircraft; €200 million for engine maintenance; €160 million for the P1HH HammerHead certification completion and at least one system (two aircraft and one ground station) acquisition; and €96 million for logistics support.
-While the deals should be approved later, two aircraft had been delivered so far in 2019, and two more remain in the backlog.
+While the deals should have been approved later, two aircraft had been delivered so far in 2019, and two more remained in the backlog.

 Three non-binding expressions of interest to buy the aircraft business had been received, 10 for the engine business and 26 for the whole company.
 The official tender for the sale of Piaggio Aerospace was to start after the summer of 2019.

 By December 2020, the fleet surpassed one million flight hours.
 246 aircraft have been produced, of which 213 are in service: 96 in Europe, 95 in the Americas, 18 in Asia-Pacific, and four in Africa and the Middle East.